Geographic Midpoint Calculator

 Midpoint calculations relate to the broader field of geodesy, the science of measuring Earth's shape.
 While our tool assumes a perfect sphere, the planet is slightly oblate.
 For everyday planning, this simplification introduces negligible error: the difference between spherical and ellipsoidal models is often less than a kilometer for widely spaced points.
 High-precision surveying requires more sophisticated algorithms that account for Earth's flattening and geoid variations, but those complexities are beyond the scope of this lightweight calculator.

 The concept of averaging vectors extends naturally to weighted midpoints.
 Suppose you want to meet halfway but one colleague agrees to travel twice as far as the others.
 You could assign that person a weight of two, multiply their Cartesian components accordingly, sum them with the others, and divide by the total weight.
 The resulting centroid shifts toward the more mobile participant.
 Similarly, population centers weight each coordinate by the number of residents, yielding a midpoint that represents where people, rather than land, are concentrated.
-Our implementation keeps weights uniform for simplicity, but the code could easily be modified to accept optional weights.
+This calculator accepts an optional third value on each line for that purpose, using the format latitude, longitude, weight.

 Because longitudes wrap at ±180°, averaging them directly can cause paradoxes.
 Imagine coordinates at 179°E and 179°W; arithmetic averaging yields 0°, placing the midpoint on the opposite side of the globe.
 Converting to Cartesian coordinates avoids this pitfall because the vector representation inherently accounts for circular geometry.
 After averaging the vectors, we transform back to angles with , which returns results in the correct quadrant.
 This approach also handles points near the poles, where longitude becomes ill-defined, more gracefully than naïve methods.